 Graduating with Honors

-Upon recommendation of the faculty, students who demonstrate superior scholarship are given special recognition at graduation.
-Students must achieve an overall University of Colorado GPA of 3.3 and a GPA of 3.5 in all business courses taken at the University of Colorado to be considered for cum laude.
-Those who achieve an overall University of Colorado GPA of 3.5 and a GPA of 3.7 in all business courses taken at the University of Colorado will be considered for magna cum laude.
-Those who achieve a 3.7 overall GPA and a 3.85 GPA in all business courses will be considered for summa cum laude.
+Students who demonstrate superior scholarship are given special recognition at graduation.
+Students must achieve a cumulative GPA of 3.50-3.649 in all business courses taken at the University of Colorado to be considered for cum laude, achieve a cumulative GPA 3.65 and 3.749 in all business courses taken at the University of Colorado to be considered for magna cum laude and achieve a cumulative GPA of 3.85 or higher in all business courses taken at the University of Colorado to be considered for summa cum laude.

 The professional business and financial information fraternity, Beta Alpha Psi recognizes academic excellence and complements members’ formal education by providing interaction and networking among students, faculty and professionals.